At a glance…

 - Epic weekend adventures - you’ll have your weekends free to explore Zambia with your new-found friends.

 The IVHQ Zambia volunteer program is based in the laid-back tourist town of Livingstone, Zambia.
 Volunteers are required to fly into Harry Mwanga Nkumbula International Airport (LVI), which is a 10 hour flight from most major airports in Britain.
 Volunteer placements are located in Livingstone and surrounding rural areas.
+On the Rural Teaching project, volunteers are placed and accommodated in the Makumba village, which is located 40 miles from Livingstone.

 Volunteers can begin the IVHQ Zambia volunteer program on the first and third Monday of every month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 16 weeks.
 The first day of your volunteer program will be orientation, after which you will begin your volunteer placement.